 In the 1990s, I worked at the United Nations in Vienna and, before that, at the Centre for Criminological Research at the University of Oxford.
 My PhD is from the University of Manchester (1994) and BSc from the University of Surrey.

-My broad research interest is in Crime Science, particularly situational crime prevention – designing-out and nudging people away from crime.
+My research interests are in the area of Crime Science, particularly situational crime prevention – designing-out and nudging people away from crime.
 This spans a wide range of areas but, in recent years, much of my research examines why crime has been declining in many countries – the ‘crime drop’.
-This has involved, with colleagues, developing the security hypothesis and examining the role of security improvements in declining crime as well as scrutinising ‘rival’ explanations.
+This has involved, with colleagues, developing the security hypothesis and examining the role of security improvements in declining crime as well as scrutinising rival explanations.

-But I am also interested in the application of situational prevention to other types of crime.
-Most recently, this has included work on mobile phone theft and robbery, as well as student academic misconduct.
-My main theoretical interests, which underpin most of my work, relate to rational choice theory and routine activity theory.
+I am also interested in the application of situational prevention to other types of crime.
+This has included work on mobile phone theft and robbery, as well as student academic misconduct.
+My main theoretical interests, which underpin most of my work, relate largely to rational choice theory and routine activity theory.

 I have been awarded research grants from various sources including the Economic and Social Research Council, the Engineering and Physical Sciences Research Council, the European Union, and the Social Sciences and Humanities Research Council (Canada).